Waziup/learning-center-content/content/en/courses/2.Electronics/1.Basic/_index.md

 ==============

 **Task:**
 Hey there!
 Ready to dive into some real circuit action?
 Awesome!
-Let's create a voltage divider circuit using two resistors – one with a resistance of 1k ohm and the other with 2.2k ohms.
+Let's create a voltage divider circuit using two resistors, one with a resistance of 1k ohm and the other with 2.2k ohms.
 Our power source is a 5V battery.

-Now, the exciting part – your job is to calculate the voltage output across the second resistor!
+Now, the exciting part, your job is to calculate the voltage output across the second resistor!
 Trust me, it's not as complicated as it sounds.

 **Expected Outcome:**
 By the end of this exercise, you'll be the master of voltage dividers.
 You should be able to confidently determine the output voltage in a circuit with different resistor values and a multimeter to confirm the output.